18F/raktabija/README.md

 ### Usage

-Synopsis: `go [-a] [-n email_address] environment_name chandika_host`
+Synopsis: `go [-a] [-n email_address] [-s certificate_arn] environment_name chandika_host`

 `environment_name` is a name unique to your environment.
-It is used (among other things) as a prefix to the S3 bucket name Terraform uses to keep your environment configuration in, so it needs to be unique. `chandika_host` is the hostname you installed Chandika at - Raktabija assumes it's avaiable over https, and that it is installed at the root of the given host.
+It is used (among other things) as a prefix to the S3 bucket name Terraform uses to keep your environment configuration in, so it needs to be unique. `chandika_host` is the hostname you installed Chandika at - Raktabija assumes it's available over https, and that it is installed at the root of the given host.

 `email_address` is the address Raktabija will send notifications to for this environment.
 By default, Raktabija runs a script called Kali which destroys any AWS resources not recorded in Chandika.
-By default Raktabija runs Kali in dry run mode on Thursday night at 11pm, and for real on Sunday night at 11pm.
+Raktabija runs Kali in dry run mode on Thursday night at 11pm, and for real on Sunday night at 11pm.
 Kali sends an email describing what has happened to the email address configured using this setting.
 It is recommended to create an email group (such as a Google group) to use for this purpose.
 This only needs to be configured once for the environment.

 `-a` bypasses creating an AMI, unless no AMI has been created by Raktabija for this AWS account.
 You need to create a new AMI if you want to update the Chef configuration for the box Go runs on.
 However it's not necessary to create a new AMI if you want to change Go's configuration.

+`certificate_arn` is the ARN of an SSL certificate you have already uploaded to AWS.
+This SSL certificate is used by the ELB that sits in front of the Raktabija instance which hosts gocd.
+If you do not specify this option, Raktabija will create and upload a self-signed certificate to use for this purpose instead.
+You can find this self-signed certificate and the private key in the root directory of Raktabija after it has run.

 ## The origin of the name Raktabija